-When Jesus was dying on the cross He created a “gift of self,” that is, an unconditional Love (as scapegoat, as paschal lamb, and as blood of the covenant) which He intended to give to the Father to shower down upon humanity so that all the nations might come into His kingdom of unconditional Love.
+When Jesus was dying on the cross, He created a “gift of self,” that is, an unconditional Love (as the scapegoat, as the paschal lamb, and as the blood of the covenant), which He intended to give to the Father to shower down upon humanity so that all the nations might come into His kingdom of unconditional Love.

 When I was a child, I would complain to my mother about various things that had gone wrong at school, and she would say, very matter-of-factly, “Offer it up.”